roe-dl/weewx-skymap-almanac/README.md

         show_location = true
         # flag whether to show the ecliptic as a dotted line
         show_ecliptic = true
+        # flag whether to show the constellation lines between the stars
+        show_constellations = true
         # format options
         [[[Formats]]]
             stars = mag, '#ff0'